Headed for Urgent Care or Emergency? Bracing yourself for long wait-times and uncertainty?

 That said, if our assessment suggests you do need to see a doctor or other health professional, we will refer you to them right away.

-Read more here about vestibular rehab at our clinic.
+Read more here about vestibular rehab and concussion rehab at our clinic.

 Our physiotherapists provide medical rehabilitation from concussions and we treat a wide range of other neurological conditions, like Parkinson's, Acquired Brain Injury, and Multiple Sclerosis.

-Say, after a stroke, your physiotherapy care in the hospital is cut short due to the strike.
+Say, after a stroke, your physiotherapy care in the hospital is cut short due to a healthcare worker strike.
+Or you don't get enough time with the hospital physiotherapist.
 We’re here to continue your stroke rehab - now and for the years to come.

 Learn more here about how we get you moving better after a stroke.